imkimura/imkimura/README.md

 - 🔮 Jedi guided by the force
 - 🌇  Live in a far away city in the middle of Oest
 - 🎯 I'm currently learning ReactJS and Node
-- 💻 Work as as a Systems Developer at UNIVEM
+- 💻 Work as as a Systems Developer at Tray
 - 🎓  Currently graduating in Cumputer Science
 - 🎓 Systems Development Technician **(2017)**